fkuep/should-pulp3-have-installer-packages/README.md

 # installer package definition:
-supports the folling operations:  install upgrade and remove.
+supports the folling operations:
+* install
+* upgrade
+* remove.

 An installer package takes a piece of software or a distribution of software out of its authorative archive(s) and hands the code to software systems install routine